 Muscles are also primarily composed of this essential fluid.
-This means that the less water there is in the body, the more muscle mass is lost.
+This means that the less water there is in the body, the more muscle mass you can potentially lose.

-Water intake before, during, and after exercise is essential to prevent dehydration and muscle loss.
+Water intake before, during, and after exercise is essential to prevent dehydration and to keep muscles healthy.

 This keeps circulation going and prevents damage caused by inflammatory processes from overexertion.

-In addition, drinking water is an essential habit for supporting the purifying processes of the body that helps remove toxins.
+In addition, drinking water is an essential habit for supporting the purifying processes of the body that help remove toxins.

 Without this fluid, organs do not function well.
 In fact, the immune system is significantly weakened.